pulumi/pulumi-hugo/themes/default/content/docs/troubleshooting/faq.md

 ### Are my secrets ever visible?

 Pulumi provides primitives so you can enforce your [secrets]({{< relref "/docs/intro/concepts/secrets#secrets" >}}) are stored in a secure manner in the CLI, state file and Pulumi Console.
 During an update, your secrets will be unencrypted in memory and visible to your Pulumi program.
 It is your responsibility to ensure that you do not persist them outside of Pulumi without securing them.

+## Understanding Pulumi

+### Does Pulumi use Terraform?

+Some Pulumi providers leverage the Terraform schemas in order to know what resources and parameters are available, and to determine the return and response attributes.

+Pulumi does also provide native providers which are mapped directly to the cloud provider APIs and do not leverage the Terraform schemas.

+### Is Pulumi imperative or declaritive?

+Pulumi is a declarative tool that uses imperative languages to define your end state.
+The language is used for authoring your program, it’s not used for talking to the cloud provider API.

+### How will Pulumi make me more productive?

+Pulumi uses strongly typed languages with programming languages that support [Intellisense](https://code.visualstudio.com/docs/editor/intellisense) and the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol) which means when you are defining Pulumi programs you rarely need to leave your IDE.